 The Student Senate is a body of degree-seeking student representatives elected each spring semester for the following academic year.
 According to their mission statement, "The Phillips Student Senate exists to promote the interests of students in the larger seminary community and to support students in academic, social, and personal facets of their seminary experience."
 The Senate will serve as liaisons to the faculty, staff, and administration of the seminary.
-A list of current Student Senate members can be found on the Phillips Student Connection Mighty Network.
+A list of current Student Senate members can be found in the Academic Resources site of Canvas, under Module #5 Student Services and Resources.